actionhero/www.actionherojs.com/tutorials/running-actionhero.md

 ## Shutting Down

 When using `actionhero start` or `actionhero start cluster`, when you signal Actionhero to stop via the signals above (or from within your running application via `api.commands.stop()`), Actionhero will attempt to gracefully shutdown.
-This will include running any initializer's `stop()` method.
+This will include running any initializers' `stop()` method.
 This will close any open servers, and attempt to allow any running tasks to complete.

 Because things sometimes go wrong, `actionhero start` and `actionhero start cluster` also have a "emergency stop" timeout.
 This defaults to 30 seconds, and is configurable via the `ACTIONHERO_SHUTDOWN_TIMEOUT` environment variable.
 Be sure that your tasks and actions can complete within that window, or else raise that shutdown limit.